 Drawdowns Are Important

-I’m not one to parrot the “leveraged ETFs can be wiped out” idea (thanks to modern circuit breakers), but if QQQ drops by 5%, TQQQ drops by 15%.
+I’m not one to parrot the “leveraged ETFs can be wiped out” idea (thanks to modern circuit breakers, meaning mechanically TQQQ can’t go to zero because trading would be halted before the underlying is able to drop by 33.4% in a single day), but if QQQ drops by 5%, TQQQ drops by 15%.
 People tend to focus on volatility decay and forget that major drawdowns are actually the bigger concern here.
 This is because simple math again tells us that it requires great gains to recover from great losses:

 As a simplistic example using dollars, suppose your $100 portfolio drops by 10% ($10) to $90.
 You now require an 11% gain to get back to $100.

-100% TQQQ Is Not A Good Investment for a Long Term Hold Strategy
+TQQQ Is TQQQ A Good Investment for a Long Term Hold Strategy?

 The graph above illustrates in theory why a 100% TQQQ position is not a good investment for a long term hold strategy.